MASSACHUSETTS UNPAID WAGES ATTORNEY

 Commissions are ‘pay’ under the Massachusetts Wage Act when the commission is ‘definitely determined’ and ‘due and payable.’
 A commission payment is ‘definitely determined’ when it is arithmetically calculable.
 Employers generally (or should) outline the timing and the circumstances under which commissions will be ‘due and payable.’
 If they fail to do so, past actions and practices will be used to determine the agreement with respect to commissions.
 Bonuses can be wages if they are non-discretionary.
 However, employers are often careful to ensure that there is an element of discretion in the issuance of a bonus in an effort to ensure it is not considered pay.

 What if you are terminated just before a large commission is coming due and payable, or just before bonuses are to be paid?
 This situation can and does arise and it is a case-by-case fact intensive analysis as to whether you are entitled to the commission or bonus including under legal theories such as bad faith by your employer.
-If you find yourself in this situation, you need to speak with an experienced employment attorney who can assist in evaluating whether you have a claim.
+If you find yourself in this situation, you need to speak with an experienced wage claim lawyer who can assist in evaluating whether you have a claim.

 Triple Damages for Unpaid Wages

 Under the Massachusetts Wage Act, if your employer fails to pay your wages or misclassifies you as an independent contractor, you can sue for three times the amount owed and your attorney fees.
 Employers are thus incentivized to resolve these claims.
 It is important to note that while employees must file wage claims with the Massachusetts Attorney General’s Office before going to court, triple damages do not attach to your claims until you are in court.
-An experienced unpaid wages lawyer can assist you through the process to be preserve your claims and damages.
+An experienced unpaid wages lawyer can assist you through the process to preserve your claims and damages.